GangGreenTemperTatum/Bytecap/README.md

 > Come [join](https://discord.com/invite/Xkafzujmuh) the **awesome** Caido discord channel and come speak to me about Bytecap in it's [dedicated channel](https://discord.com/channels/843915806748180492/1407063905511145653)!

+**Warning**: Bytecap has been reported as not working well on Windows systems (still under investigation).
+It is recommended to use Bytecap on Linux or macOS for the best experience.

 ---

 ## Quick Start